ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - perfect - every level is full, perfect trees are always complete
     - full - every node has either 0 children or two
 - QUADTREE
-    - quadtree is a tree with exactly 4 children, often used to represent 2D structures, each 4 children represent one quadrant of 2D space
+    - quadtree is a tree with exactly 4 children, often used to represent 2D structures
+        - each 4 children represent one quadrant of 2D space
     - octtree - has 8 children, for 3D spaces, one for each of 8 quadrants
 - BST - binary search tree, a binary tree but ordered
 - B-TREE - stores sorted data, self-balancing